ellis-bloor/ellis-bloor.github.io/index.md

-I am an undergraduate mathematics student at the Australian National University with broad interests, but have spent some time recently in equivariant stable homotopy theory.
+I am an undergraduate mathematics student at the Australian National University with broad interests, but have recently spent some time doing equivariant stable homotopy theory.

 Here is my [CV](./CV.pdf).